ilya-pi/Screen6LogProcessing/README.md

 ![sequential execution](https://github.com/ilya-pi/Screen6LogProcessing/blob/main/Documentation/parallel.png?raw=true)

-And overall time to process all seven log files was only **`0m58.741s`** vs `2m23.885s` for sequential log processing.
+And overall time to process all seven log files was only `0m58.741s` vs `2m23.885s` for sequential log processing.
 But then `main.sh` would require some alterations in order to recover nicely after failovers/interruptions.

 ### Future

-Depending on what the circumstances are, you might customize `nginx`'s `HttpLogModule` (http://wiki.nginx.org/HttpLogModule), to produce output very close to desired, or even write you own module to output precisely what you want, measuring statisticks in realtime, since `nginx` is opensource.
+Depending on what the circumstances are, you might customize `nginx`'s `HttpLogModule` (http://wiki.nginx.org/HttpLogModule), to produce output very close to desired, or even write you own module to output precisely what you want, measuring statistics in realtime, since `nginx` is opensource.
 But that only if those are your servers and you are using `nginx`.

 Feedback
 --------